 His research focuses on the engineering of digital motivation solutions (Gamification, Persuasive Technology, Incentive Centred Design, etc.), the elicitation and management of transparency requirements in information systems as well as the design of systems which are receptive and responsive to the feedback of their users, preferably called citizens.

-Raian has a keen interest in studying Digital Addiction which he defines as a problematic usage of digital devices characterized by properties like being excessive, obsessive, compulsive, impulsive and hasty.
-He focuses on the principles, methods and tools needed to engineer addiction-aware technology able to combat, autonomously or semi-autonomously, addictive usage styles.
-As a social responsibility, he is advocating a policy change in the production of digital media so that it helps people to make informed decisions about their usage.
-He would also like to see more public awareness of the potential reasons and side-effects of the obsessive usage of technology, or at least encourage a user to make a software-supported self-assessment exercise around it.
+Raian has a keen interest in studying Digital Addiction which he defines as a problematic relationship with digital media characterized by properties such as being excessive, obsessive, compulsive, impulsive and hasty.
+He focuses on the principles, methods and tools needed to engineer addiction-aware technology able help people to predict, realize and combat addictive usage styles.
+As a social responsibility for software and technology engineering, he is advocating a policy change in the production of digital media so that it helps people to make informed decisions about their usage.
+He would also like to see more public awareness of the potential reasons and side-effects of the obsessive usage of technology and more ability for self-assessment exercises around it.
 For more information, visit our Digital Addiction Research project page.

 Please consider submitting to, and attending:

 - ER 2018: The 37th International Conference on Conceptual Modeling (ER’18), 22 – 25 October 2018.
 Xi’an, China.